abhis1305/Travel-Mania---E-Commerce-Website/README.md

-# Astore - Ecommerce website
+# Travel Mania - Ecommerce website

 An e-commerce travel website enables users to search for and book travel packages online, offering detailed information about each tour.
 It features secure payment options, user account management, and real-time availability.
 The site also provides customer support through live chat and a FAQ section.